getsentry/profiling-node/README.md

 ### Can the profiler leak PII to Sentry?

-The profiler does not collect function arguments so leaking any PII is unlikely unless.
+The profiler does not collect function arguments so leaking any PII is unlikely.
 We only collect a subset of the values which may identify the device and os that the profiler is running on - this is a smaller subset of the values already collected by the @sentry/node SDK.

 The only way to leak PII would be if you are executing code like